Healthdirect Free Australian health advice you can count on.

 • having screening tests for bowel cancer

-If you have a bowel condition such as Crohn's disease, it is important to follow your doctor's instructions to try and keep the condition under control.
+If you have a bowel condition such as Crohn's disease, it is important to follow your doctor's instructions to help manage the condition.

 Resources and support